Benjamin-Connelly/Provision-OSX/README.md

 You will have to enter your password a couple times when you get to TASK [osx : Install apps with Homebrew Cask].
 There are a few options for storing this secrets that you are welcome to explore if you need this to run completely unattended.

-If you want to explore secrets check out [Ansible Vault](https://docs.ansible.com/ansible/2.4/vault.html)or [GitCrypt](https://www.agwa.name/projects/git-crypt/)
+If you want to explore secrets check out [Ansible Vault](https://docs.ansible.com/ansible/2.4/vault.html) or [GitCrypt](https://www.agwa.name/projects/git-crypt/)

 ## Thank you